 COOSHA also includes shareable To-Do Lists, which makes it easy to organize, no matter what you’re planning.
 Whether you’re sharing a grocery list, managing a project, planning a trip or just keeping track of household chores, COOSHA has you covered.

 Pretty soon, you’ll consider it to be your one-stop “life organizer”.

-Amela Unsworth is the Co-Founder and Creative Director of COOSHACAL Inc. She strongly believes that our paths in life can take us on some amazing journeys that lead us to where we need to be.
+Amela Unsworth is one of the Co-Founder’s of COOSHACAL Inc. She strongly believes that our paths in life can take us on some amazing journeys that lead us to where we need to be.
 A busy household with a husband who works 80 hours a week, kids in soccer, swimming, school, plus play dates, doctor appointments and nontraditional work hours can be chaotic and hard to manage.
 Never mind finding time for yourself and your life partner.
 She struggled for years to find a balance between being a mother, a wife and a mompreneur without neglecting her family.
 How does one manage it all and still succeed?
 Well, that question led her, at last, to the path she was to follow.
 After using various organizational apps that didn’t quite help her manage family, work and social life, she decided to take on another challenge and design her own calendar to help organize her chaotic lifestyle, COOSHA Calendar.